myYearOfCode/100-days-of-code/log.md

 **Today's Progress**:
 2 hours.
 I did one of the challenges (#4 - array cardio) from #Javascript30 that was mostly just watching him code and me taking notes.
 I still learned a bunch, but it felt less rewarding since there was very little struggle in it.
 I also reformatted most of my js notes into one evernote file.
 I've been meaning to get all of my notes in one place online so that I can access it via any computer.
 I'm trying out evernote for now. time will tell.

+### Day 51: August 23, 2018

+**Today's Progress**:
+8.23 2.5h I did some of Gordon's class, a tiny bit of #javascript30 and then broke out for my own project.
+Time has flown by since I started actually coding though!
+I wrote a few tests this morning and that was actually kind of fun.
+Hopefully I can start doing it a bit more in the future